 Cath's skills lie in strategic interpretation planning and then bringing the big picture down to the detail - delving beneath the layers to find intangible meanings and create an in-depth story of place.
 She has won (as part of a team) two Planning Institute of Australia Awards for Planning Excellence - NSW (2003) and National (2004) for the management and interpretation plan of two Aboriginal art sites.

-Ozzie does interactive research for Red Plait through his passion for wildlife documentaries on TV.
-As a result of his gentle and friendly approach to clients, Ozzie has been promoted to become a fully fledged member of the team.
+In 2019 Ozzie ran over the Rainbow Bridge to interpret the Summerlands.
+For many years he did interactive research for Red Plait through his passion for wildlife documentaries on TV.
+As a result of his gentle and friendly approach to clients, Ozzie was a founding member of the team.

 MA (Distinction) Religion: The Rhetoric and Rituals of Death

 With over 30 years experience in death care, Angie is responsible for Ichabod and his family, providing resources, guidance and care of the body training to specialist organisations and individuals.

 Having worked with and around death since 1991, Angie holds an informed and unique perspective on mortality, death and caring for the dead.
 She has undertaken most of the practical tasks relating to funerals, including being a premises inspector for a Funeral Trade Organisation.
 She is a member of the British Institute of Embalmers and is a member of Dying Matters Coalition.

 Angie is the Founding Bishop of the Liberated Catholic Community for Independents and alongside mentoring seminary students, Angie now concentrates on practical tutoring with her Death Dummy Ichabod Smith.
 She was proud to have her unique work recognised in 2015 when she was honoured to be 1 of 5 finalists in the Good Funeral Award category: ‘Major Contribution to the Understanding of Death.’